eegli/spotify-history/README.md

 **⚠️ Keep in mind that the backup schedule, item expiration and time range to retrieve the items for the backup are logically connected! ⚠️**

-You can change the time range of the backup in `src/routes/history.ts`.
+If you change the backup schedule, you'll also need to change the time range of the backup in `src/routes/history.ts`.

 ```ts
 // Example: Include history from last month